 Your administrator has only allowed python and sql commands on this cluster.
 This execution contained at least one disallowed language.

-In partnership with Databricks, Immuta has engineered a data governance solution for fine-grained access controls (table-, row-, column-, and cell-level) and advanced privacy techniques that work in tandem with table ACLs for Python and SQL.
+In partnership with Databricks, Immuta has engineered a data access control solution for fine-grained Databricks access controls (table-, row-, column-, and cell-level) and advanced privacy techniques that work in tandem with table ACLs for Python and SQL.
 The access and privacy controls are enforced natively in the Databricks platform so users do not have to change their workflows.

-Many of our customers have requested R and Scala support for fine-grained access controls.
-We’re excited to announce that Immuta’s latest release not only enables data teams to analyze protected data sets across Python and SQL, but also R and Scala.
-This is a first for the industry, meaning that now Databricks customers using Immuta can use their programming language of choice, across cluster types, to implement fine-grained access controls, while protecting against destructive DDL commands (like DROP) on tables.
+Many of our customers have requested R and Scala support for fine-grained access controls, so we engineered our platform to not only enable data teams to analyze protected data sets across Python and SQL, but also R and Scala.
+This is an industry-first capability, meaning that Databricks customers using Immuta can now use their programming language of choice, across cluster types, to implement fine-grained access controls, while protecting against destructive DDL commands (like DROP) on tables.

 Immuta for Databricks Architecture